RDBN blasts agriculture land use rules - BC Local News

 “Can’t we just tell them ‘no’?
 I have a problem with it.
 The restrictions coming out of the ALR are hurting us in the north because of specific issues in the south.
 It is for lack of a better term BS.
 I don’t know what we’re legally allowed to do or say but we need to send a strong message,” Layton said.

-Kim Grout, Chief Executive Officer of the ALC acknowledged to Black Press that the regulation is narrow.
+Kim Grout, Chief Executive Officer of the ALC acknowledged to Lakes District News that the regulation is narrow.

 “I’m sure it’s completely different from how people have operated historically.
 The government’s intention is to prohibit illegal and excessive fill.
 We’re trying to work with property owners to make it work,” she said.